 England yesterday qualified for the semi-finals of the 2017 ICC Champions Trophy and took a step forward to winning the competition for the first time in their history.
 Overcoming New Zealand’s threat and the weather conditions in Cardiff, they defeated the Kiwis by 87 runs.

-This now means that England are guaranteed passage into the semi-finals no matter what happens against Australia at Edgbaston on Saturday.
-Joe Root top scored with 64 from 65 balls with Jos Buttler also impressing remaining unbeaten for 61.
+This now means that England is guaranteed passage into the semi-finals no matter what happens against Australia at Edgbaston on Saturday.
+Joe Root was top-scorer with 64 from 65 balls with Jos Buttler also impressing remaining unbeaten for 61.

 It almost looks certain that England will face either India or South Africa in the next round, both teams currently head up the world rankings they face a tough task to reach the final.
 However, if they continue their current good form then there is no reason they can’t excel in the semi-finals and perhaps beyond.

 Here at Champions Speakers, we have a range of cricket speakers who can offer their expert opinion and insight on the tournament and other issues surrounding the sport.